manselmi/notes/docs/aws-vault.md

 ## Configuration

 1. Create IAM user `manselmi-work-sts`.
-The user is so named because it's for my use, and will only be able to do anything useful by assuming a privileged role via STS.
+The user is so named because it's for my occasional use at work, and will only be able to do anything useful by assuming a privileged role via STS.

 1. Create IAM user group `work`, and assign the user `manselmi-work-sts` to the group.